iappyx/Instrumenta/README.md

 If you like this plugin, please let me and the community know how you are using this in your daily work: https://github.com/iappyx/Instrumenta/discussions/5

 # How to install
+Instrumenta is a Visual Basic for Applications (VBA) Add-in that can be installed within Powerpoint, requiring no administrative rights on most enterprise systems.

 ## Windows
 You can save the add-in to your PC and then install the add-in by adding it to the Available Add-Ins list: